 It’s unfortunate, but internet threats abound, and hackers are relentless.
 Implementing a solid API security plan is critical to protecting your information.
 Crucially, the ultimate best practice is to build API security into the general mindset and process of how APIs are designed and developed.

-Axway’s Amplify API Management Platform makes it easier than ever to secure your digital experiences.
-It not only monitors and protects your API, but you’ll also have all of the information you need in one place.
-It’s visible and easy to read.
-You’ll never be vulnerable to cyber attacks, allowing you to focus on what you need to get done.
+Axway’s Amplify Platform makes it easier than ever to secure your digital experiences.
+And with Amplify Engage (previously Enterprise Marketplace), you can unify your distributed APIs under one governance layer, ensuring compliance and consistent API lifecycle management.
+You’ll be less vulnerable to cyber-attacks, allowing you to focus on what you need to get done.